sergei-mironov/cake3/README.md

 How it works
 ------------

-Thirdcake allows user to write Cakefile using a subset of Haskell (still, Cakefiles are normal Haskell programs) to define rules, targets and other stuff as usual.
-When compiled (ghc is required for that), Cakefile should be run in order to print corresponding GNU Makefile, understandable by GNU make.
+Thirdcake allows user to write Cakefile.hs in plain Haskell to define rules, targets and other stuff as usual.
+When compiled with cake3 (ghc is required for that), ./Cakegen should be run in order to produce GNU Makefile, understandable by GNU make.

-Again, refer to Example/Foo/Cakefile to see an example.
+Again, refer to Example/Foo/Cakefile.hs to see an example.

+Again, in more details:

+  1. User Writes ./Cakefile.hs describing the rules.

+  2. User executes cake3 which compiles ./Cakefile.hs into ./Cakegen and produces Makefile

+  3. `make` can now be used to build the project.
+Note, that make knows how to update itself, so user doesn't have to run cake3 every time he or she updates ./Cakefile.hs.

 Installing